 In your script, start with an introduction that provides a thumbnail of your video’s overall message.
 Then, work in a linear A-B-C flow to introduce the details of your story.
 Wrap everything up with a conclusion.
 As you create more and more videos, experiment with new formats, such as mixing up your timeline.

 One thing about Screencast-O-Matic is that it has a Scripted Recordings feature which you can access with a Deluxe plan.
 Users are able to add a script in their video editor.
-They can follow along and add video in each section of their script.
+They can follow along and add a recording in each section of their script.
 It keeps videos organized.

 Recording Techniques that Win